Computer Crimes Defense

 Common Federal Computer Crime Laws

 The Computer Fraud and Abuse Act (CFAA) is the primary federal law used in hacking cases.
 It prohibits unauthorized access to protected computers.
-This includes a wide range of activity, ranging from stealing data to spreading malware.
+This includes a wide range of activities, ranging from stealing data to spreading malware.
 The statute is so broad that a “protected computer” includes just about any computer used in interstate or foreign commerce, including government systems and personal computers.

 Wiretap Act (Title III of the Omnibus Crime Control and Safe Streets Act of 1968)